padrinobook/padrinobook/chapters/user_profile.md

 ```

 But the token that gets generated can be of the form `B4+KPW145dG9qjfsBuDhuNLVCG/32etcnEo+j5eAFz4M6/i...`.
 The slash (`/`) and plus (`+`) is bad for routing.
 We already used the `normalize_confirmation_code` from section ~\ref{sec:controller_method_and_action_for_password_confirmation} to remove such backslashes, and we could easily the same method again.
 But we want to apply [DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself "DRY").
 For this purpose we will create a `lib` folder, which acts as a place for sharing code which can be used by models, controllers, and other components.
-Inside the directory we create a `normalize_token.rb` file:
+Inside the directory we create a `lib/String/normalizer.rb` file:

 ```ruby